gdelarosa/Berkie/README.md

 ### Installing

-In order to test out this app, you can login using the following credentials: noreply@apple.com / 123456, create an account, or download your own GoogleService-Info.plist file from your Firebase account.
+In order to test out this app you must download your own GoogleService-Info.plist file from your Firebase account.

 ## Acknowledgments